 On the following pages, you will fill information regarding your HBP, LLP, and any transfers made to other registered plans.
 You will also be asked to enter information regarding any unused contributions.
 Unused or undeducted contributions are contributions made in prior years but were not deducted from your taxes.

-If you have already completed your Personal Tax Profile, and still wish to make further changes to your RRSP, you can quickly access the RRSP Optimizer from the drop-down menu on the left side.
+If you have already completed your Personal Tax Profile, and still wish to make further changes to your RRSP, you can quickly access the RRSP Calculator from the drop-down menu on the left side.